maxwondercorn/ember-cli-barcode/README.md

 });
 ```

-IF you have have multiple barcodes in a template and want to check the validity of each indvidually, you would need
-a dedicated action and controller property for each barcode.
+IF you have have multiple barcodes in a template and want to check the validity of each individually, you would need a dedicated action and controller property for each barcode.

 ## More
 The dummy application allows you to experiment with many of the barcode options.
-As you select different barcode formats a predifined valid code is selected for rendering. scandit.com has a nice <a src="https://www.scandit.com/types-barcodes-choosing-right-barcode/">summary</a> of different barcode formats.
+As you select different barcode formats a predefined valid code is selected for rendering. scandit.com has a nice <a src="https://www.scandit.com/types-barcodes-choosing-right-barcode/">summary</a> of different barcode formats.

 ## Running